champagneabuelo/go-elm-project/README.md

-# go-elm
+# Go-Elm Project

-Bootstrap app to get started quickly with Go + Elm application.
+Project that will use Elm at the frontend, with Go as the backend serving data via Firebase.

 ## Requirements